staudenmeir/eloquent-has-many-deep/README.md

 }
 ```

-Just like with `hasManyThrough()`, the first parameter of `hasManyDeep()` is the related model.
-The second parameter is an array of intermediate models, from the far parent (the model where the relationship is defined) to the related model.
+Just like with `hasManyThrough()`, the first argument of `hasManyDeep()` is the related model.
+The second argument is an array of intermediate models, from the far parent (the model where the relationship is defined) to the related model.

 By default, `hasManyDeep()` uses the Eloquent conventions for foreign and local keys.
-You can also specify custom foreign keys as the third parameter and custom local keys as the fourth parameter:
+You can also specify custom foreign keys as the third argument and custom local keys as the fourth argument:

 ```php
 class Country extends Model